neurodanzelus-cmd/ComfyUI-TeleStyle/README.md

 An unofficial, streamlined, and highly optimized ComfyUI implementation of [TeleStyle](https://github.com/Tele-AI/TeleStyle).

 This node is specifically designed for **Video Style Transfer** using the **Wan2.1-T2V** architecture and TeleStyle custom weights.
-Unlike the original repository, this implementation strips away all heavy image-editing components (Qwen weights) to focus purely on video generation with speed/quality.
+Unlike the original repository, this implementation strips away all heavy image-editing components (Qwen weights) to focus purely on video generation with speed/quality for low-end PCs.